kevin-j-wang/kevin-j-wang/README.md

 - 👋 Hi, I'm Kevin.
-I'm a undergraduate student at the University of Toronto studying mathematics, but I am very interested in data analysis and computer science as well.
+I'm a undergraduate student at the University of Toronto studying mathematics, but I am mostly interested in Machine Learning and Computer Graphics.

 <!---